DIY Kitchen: Live Culture Pickle Recipe from a Pro Fermenter

 To receive the maximum benefit from live-culture pickles, you should eat about a tablespoonful at least twice a day.
 It's preventive medicine.

 With Thanksgiving coming up and lots of winter squash readily available, I thought I would present instructions for making a lacto-fermented winter squash pickle.
 These types of fermented foods require time and patience, but the end result just might amaze you.

 What You'll Need, in Addition to Normal Kitchen Utensils

 -A wide mouth half-gallon jar or crock, made from glass, ceramic, or fermentation-grade plastic or stainless steel.

 -A weight that fits inside the jar or crock.
-This can be a smaller jar filled with water, or a non-reactive stone (washed and boiled beforehand), or something else.
+Two suggestions: a smaller jar filled with water or a non-reactive stone (washed and boiled beforehand).
 The point is to keep the vegetables weighted below the brine.

 -Smaller jars with lids to store your pickle when it is finished.

--2.5 lbs. pumpkin, butternut, or other winter squash, skin cut off, strings and seeds scraped out, and chopped into half-inch cubes or julienned.
+-2.5 lbs. pumpkin, butternut, or other winter squash, peeled, strings and seeds scraped out, and chopped into half-inch cubes or julienned.

 -0.5 lb. rutabaga, peeled and julienned.

 -1 medium onion, coarsely chopped.